 Comfort: With a lightweight, breathable fabric and a soft, shapeable brim, sun bucket hats offer incredible comfort for a variety of weather conditions and a range of activities.
 Plus, an adjustable drawcord allows you to loosen or tighten the circumference for a comfortable, snug fit around your head.

 Wearing any of the hats above is better than not wearing a hat at all, but our clear favorite is sun bucket hats.
 Their combination of style, convenience, comfort and UV protection make them safest and the best choice for sun protection.
-Of course, with any sun hat, check for a UPF 50+ rating to ensure you are adequately protected from the sun’s harmful UV rays.
+Of course, with any sun hat, check for a UPF rating of 30 or greater.
+This ensures adequate protection from the sun’s harmful UV rays.
 Just remember, always pair your hat with broad spectrum sunscreen.

 Sun bucket hats are available now at Rayward Apparel, so shop our Sun Ops UPF 50+ bucket hats today!